Big Data Management (Technical)

 This course addresses the technical issues that emerge during the collection, management, processing, and analytics of large-scale data.
-In this course we introduce modern approaches to organizing and analyzing large, fast growing and diverse datasets.
+In this course we introduce modern approaches to organising and analysing large, fast growing and diverse data-sets.
 We will cover the characteristics and principles of big data analysis and the platforms and tools that are capable of managing big data.
 Students will be introduced to the technical skills necessary for assessment of current approaches to big data management and analytics and will acquire a hands-on experience using these technologies.

 The main objectives of the course are to learn about the following:

 - Writing analytics tasks (algorithms and queries) for these scalable platforms.

 - Running analytics tasks on large clusters of machines.

 - Understand how dividing a large job into parallel tasks can enhance the execution time of such job (i.e. improve its performance).

 Along the way, students are expected to (1) learn programming languages that enables them to write analytics applications (such as Python and Scala); (2) understand and write distributed applications for distributed computing platforms such as Spark; and (3) acquire experience running their code on public clouds such as AWS.

 This course assumes basic computer science and programming background.
 It requires that the participants have taken the introductory programming courses and a data modelling course (Introduction to Database Design) for the Software Development or Software Design study programmes.

 Moreover the student must always meet the admission requirements of the IT University.